BBloggsbott/Address-Book/README.md

 click on that Database and connect it.
 In NetBeans, when connected it should look like this:

  ![Database Connected](db-connected.png)
+* Run from the root directory of this repo.

 ## Guidelins for contributors
+Read the [Contributing] Guidelines before making a contribution.
 Please follow the [Pull Request Template](https://github.com/BBloggsbott/Address-Book/blob/master/PULL_REQUEST_TEMPLATE.md) while making a PR.

 **To view the Javadoc, [Click here](https://bbloggsbott.github.io/Address-Book/)**